-After planting new bushes on the back side of the house it became apparent that the area under the spigot was becoming a muddy mess so I placed some old pavers there until I had a simple floating platform deck designed and built.
-See the before photo below.
+After planting new bushes on the backside of the house it became apparent that the area under the spigot was becoming a muddy mess so I placed some old pavers there until I had a simple floating platform deck designed and built.
+See the photo below.

 The area that needed the floating deck had to be cleared of everything and then leveled.
 After measuring the area where I wanted the deck built I designed a simple garden floating deck.
 Then I made a list of decking materials and supplies and tools I needed to complete the project.

 See the Step by Step Guide for more instructions on building this garden floating deck DIY.

 This post may contain affiliate links.
 This means that if you purchase from one of the these links I will make a small commission, but rest assured you will not pay more for any products.